How to Create a Running Route: Best Apps to Try

 Best Apps to Create a Running Route

 These are the best apps that I’ve found for mapping running routes.
-Therefore, I’m including an overview of each app and step-by-step instructions on creating a running course with the app.
+These route planner apps are easy to use and convenient when you’re on the go.
+I’m including an overview of each app and step-by-step instructions on creating a running course with the app.

 Garmin Connect